Shuffle/Shuffle-docs/docs/API.md

 Methods: POST

 ```
-curl -XPOST https://shuffler.io/api/v1/notifications -H "Authorization: Bearer APIKEY" -d '{"title": "The title", "description": "The description of the notification", "reference_url": "URL for where to go when the user clicks explore", "org_id": "your org id"}
+curl -XPOST https://shuffler.io/api/v1/notifications -H "Authorization: Bearer APIKEY" -d '{"org_id": "YOUR ORGID", "title": "The title", "description": "The description of the notification", "reference_url": "URL for where to go when the user clicks explore"}'
 ```